aiurion/zigCUDA/README.md

 # zigCUDA - CUDA Driver API for Zig

-Pure Zig (0.15.2+) bindings to the NVIDIA CUDA Driver API.
-Dynamic loading of `libcuda.so`, clean low level wrappers, and stubs for non-CUDA environments.
+Pure Zig (0.15.2+) bindings to the NVIDIA CUDA Driver API Dynamic loading of libcuda.so, clean high-level wrappers, and graceful stubs for non-CUDA environments.
 No static linking, no CUDA toolkit required at runtime.
-Tested on NVIDIA Blackwell (sm_120).
-Ready for low-level zig GPU programming, kernel launching, and basic BLAS operations!
+Tested on Blackwell (sm_120) — ready for low-level GPU programming, kernel launching, and basic BLAS in Zig.

 ## 🚀 Try It Now